ParallelMaths/parallel/pages/9-19-collision-mystery.md

 ::: problem id=2_1 marks=2
 ![](/resources/9-19-collision-mystery/2-quadrilaterals.jpg){image align="right"}
-__2.1.__ How many quadrilaterals are there is this diagram, which is constructed using 6 straight lines?
+__2.1.__ How many quadrilaterals are there in this diagram, which is constructed using 6 straight lines?

 * [ ] 4
 * [ ] 5